 A 10-minute drive from Broome, set against a red rock cliff overlooking the azure waters of the Indian Ocean, Gantheaume Point has interpretive signs that describe its history, including dinosaur footprints preserved in reef rock that can be seen at low tide.
 It will truly be a unique experience to see these reminders of Broome’s prehistoric past right in front of you.

 Take in some of Broome’s amazing sights with a hovercraft as it can easily reach areas such as tidal flats that other craft cannot because the hovercraft rides on a cushion of air.
-View the magnificent sunset of Roebuck bay while admiring Pelicans, Egrets, Osprey and Sea Eagle pass by.
-Take the opportunity to walk down the sandy sea floor and spot starfishes as well as other little sea creatures (and even a sea turtle if you are lucky!) just right at the bottom of your feet!
+View the magnificent sunset of Roebuck Bay while admiring pelicans, egrets, osprey and sea eagles pass by.
+Take the opportunity to walk down the sandy sea floor and spot starfish as well as other little sea creatures (and even a sea turtle if you are lucky) just right at the bottom of your feet!

 Bring the kids and explore the many rock pools exposed by Broome’s legendary low tides.
-It’s the perfect opportunity to find out more about the sea life which populate these mini eco-systems.
+It’s the perfect opportunity to find out more about the sea life which populates these mini eco-systems.

 Matso's Store started life as the Union Bank of Australia Ltd in 1910 and was converted into a cafe, micro-brewery and art gallery in 1997.
 Must-try drinks would definitely include their famous Ginger Beer and Mango Beer.
 If you would like to tease your palate, give their ice-hot chilli beer a shot!

 Join the locals on the weekend from April to October and shop for crafts, jewellery and fresh produce or just listen to infectious live music.
 Browse the stalls offerings fresh fruits and vegetables, fashion, handmade jewellery, and local art and crafts.
 If you would like to grab a bite, check out the food trucks and stalls ranging from local to international delights.